-(d) Honors and Awards.
-This Committee shall consist of at last three members: First Vice President (Chairman), Recording Secretary, and Parliamentarian.
+4. Honors and Awards.
+TThis Committee shall consist of at least three members: First Vice President (Chairman), Recording Secretary, and Parliamentarian.
 Any member in good standing may make a confidential and written nomination to the Chairman of the Honors and Awards Committee.
 The written nomination should include the nominee's name, address, phone number and at least one statement of the outstanding merit or reason for the nomination for Honorary Member.
-The Committee will review and present the name(s) to the Board for final approval by the Board.
+The Committee will review and present the name(s) to the Board of Directors for final approval.

-(e) Trails and Markers.
-This Committee shall consist of a Chairman and a number appointed by him/her for the purpose of designating and publicizing historic trails and sites for historical markers and recognition.
+5. Trails and Markers.
+This Committee shall consist of a Chairman and a number appointed for the purpose of designating and publicizing historic trails and sites for historical markers and recognition..

-(f) Yearbook.
-This committee shall consist of a Chairman and a number appointed by him/her for the purpose of designing and publicizing the annual yearbook
+6. Yearbook.
+This committee shall consist of a Chairman and a number appointed for the purpose of designing and publicizing the annual yearbook.

-(g) Finance Committee.
-This committee shall consist of a minimum of (5) Past Presidents appointed by the President.
+7. Finance Committee.
+This committee shall consist of a minimum of three past Presidents and two past officers appointed by the President.
 The purpose of this committee is to work with the Treasurer in developing the budget and to review/develop investment options.
 The committee shall also review the financial records of the Irving Heritage Society on an annual basis.
 Committee reports shall be provided to the Board for further action, if needed.